 The Sacramento Metropolitan Air Quality Management District (SMAQMD) is the primary agency responsible for planning to meet NAAQS and CAAQS in Sacramento County.
 SMAQMD works with other local air districts in the Sacramento region to maintain the region's portion of the State Implementation Plan (SIP) for ozone.
 The SIP is a compilation of plans and regulations that govern how the region and state will comply with the CCA requirements to attain and maintain the NAAQS for ozone.
-The Sacramento Region has been designated as a "moderate" nonattainment area for the 2015 8-hour ozone standard.
-80 air pollutants and toxic air contaminants (TACs) and make recommendations for conducting air quality analyses.
+The Sacramento Region has been designated as a "moderate" nonattainment area for the 2015 8-hour ozone standard.84

+SMAQMD has developed a set of guidelines for use by lead agencies when preparing environmental documents.
+The guidelines contain thresholds of significance for criteria air pollutants and toxic air contaminants (TACs) and make recommendations for conducting air quality analyses.
 Thresholds of significance adopted by SMAQMD are designed on a cumulative basis, considering regional growth and anticipated development, such that projects that do not exceed the adopted thresholds would not impede the region from achieving the CAAQS and ultimately the NAAQS.
 Further, because the ambient air quality standards are designed to protect public health, projects that do not exceed SMAQMD-adopted thresholds, or are reduced to below the thresholds with applied mitigation, would be considered to have a less-than-significant impact under CEQA, would not contribute to exceedance of a CAAQS or NAAQS, and would not result in adverse health effects.